artcom/cheminova-backend/README.md

 Available tasks:

+- admin-user: Create or update an admin user.
 - bump: Bump version using uv version and create a git tag.
 - dev: Run the development server with docker compose.
 - export-dump: Dump database and export dump to S3.
 - format: Format code using ruff.
 - import-dump: Import dump from S3 and load it into the database.
+- init-site: Initialize the default Wagtail site with the given URL.
 - sync-assets: Sync static and media assets from S3 to local storage.
 - test: Run tests using django test framework.